Administrative Procedure 3500

 If there is an immediate threat to the health or safety of students or employees occurring on campus, the District shall follow its emergency notification procedures.

-The District shall annually collect and distribute statistics concerns crimes on campus.
+The District shall annually collect and distribute statistics concerning crimes on campus.
 All college staff with significant responsibility for student and campus activities shall report crimes about which they receive information.

 To Report a Crime:

-Contact Police Services at 408-270-6468 or dial 9-1-1 (emergencies only).
-Any suspicious activity or person seen in the parking lots or loitering around vehicles or inside buildings should be reported to Police Services.
-In addition you may report a crime to the following areas:
+Contact Police Services at 408-270-6468 or dial 9-1-1 from an internal district phone.
+Any suspicious activity or person seen in the parking lots or loitering around vehicles or inside buildings should be reported to the police department.